alfredoqt/rsa-racket/README.md

 ![Screenshot_2](https://user-images.githubusercontent.com/22597425/84837995-fa0e0c00-affe-11ea-9cc9-1899bcb1007d.png)

 #### Here is a brief explanation of the methods used in the program "rsa.rkt".
-For further understanding check the code in "rsa.rkt".
+For further understanding check the code in "rsa.rkt", functions are made also to use in a separate way.

 ![methods1](https://user-images.githubusercontent.com/22597425/84838784-eb285900-b000-11ea-8b14-3160c083ddfc.png)